pjn51/brainweb-2/Personal/Journal/Months/2021-10 October.md

 - Saturday: [[2021-10-02]]

 # Second week
 Eylen and I spent a day with Jeff and Ari, after unsuccessfully going shooting (the spot had been closed).
-I had a one-on-one with [[Josh Creech|Josh]].
+I had a one-on-one with [[JC|Josh]].
 I picked up my nightguard from the dentist.
 I took a drug screen for Atos in Bellevue.
 I travelled to Pittsburgh and attended the first day of the National Congress of Socialist Revolution.

 ## Daily notes
 - Sunday: [[2021-10-03]]